Liturgies

 Each week on Sunday at 12 noon and Saturday at 6.30pm in St. Patrick’s Church the Holy Sacrifice of the Mass will be offered for the repose of the souls of those whose Month’s Mind or Anniversaries have been requested on one of these specific days.
 The names of the deceased sharing in the Holy Sacrifice on each specific day will be displayed before the Altar at Mass.
 Names for inclusion must be submitted to the Parish Office no later than Thursday morning for the following weekend Masses.

-Committee Personel
+Committee Personnel

 Meetings